erfan2255/TS2E/README.md

    ```sh
    C:\The Sims 2 Ultimate Collection\(Nightlife,Pets,Seasons folders...)
    ```
-4- Run TS2E, for first time select Touchup Installer and then go for engines.
+4- Run TS2E, select Touchup Installer for the first time, then choose Engine.
 Enjoy!
 * Installer only works on origin, other repacks will not work properly
 * You can delete later packs that were released after you selected the engine to free up space
 * You dont need to run touchup from `__installer` folder, I have automated it for touchup installer.